jbuisine/AtumAnimation/README.md

 vagrant up
 ```

-After that, you just have to use the url to show the web application :
+After that, you just have to use this url to show the web application :

 ```
 192.168.33.10
 ```

 <h2>Informations</h2>